Yawapi/100-Days-of-machine-learning-challenge/README.md

 Day 10.
 Finishing up week 3 of the first course in the Deep Learning Specialization on Coursera ("Neural Networks and Deep Learning").
 Thoughts: Truly enjoying this course by Andrew Ng.
 His explanations are very thorough and I'm learning a lot.
 Link: https://www.coursera.org/learn/neural-networks-deep-learning/home/welcome

+Day 11.
+Started week 4 of Andrew Ng's "Neural Networks and Deep Learning" course.
+Thoughts: I have learned so much from the two courses I've worked through as part of the Deep Learning specialization.
+Looking forward to working through them all.